TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 7/Genesis 7.24.md

 ---

-And the waters prevailed upon the earth a hundred and fifty days.
+The waters prevailed on the earth one hundred fifty days.